BabakShah/developerportal/pages/platforms/v2/unity/unity.md

 You can now set the emotions and expressions you are interested in (the more you select the worse performance will be, so only select the ones you need):
 <img src="{{ "/images/unity/SetEmotions.png" | prepend: site.baseurl }}" style="height: 100%; width: 100%">

-### Add input script to scene
+### Add CameraInput to scene

-#### Using CameraInput
-You can either use Affectiva's <code>CameraInput</code> script or write your own.
-To use ours, add the camera input component to your scene's Main Camera (Add Component -> Scripts -> Affdex -> Camera Input):
+You can either use Affectiva's CameraInput script or write your own.
+To use ours, add a camera input component to your scene's Main Camera (Add Component -> Scripts -> Affdex -> Camera Input):
 <img src="{{ "/images/unity/AddCameraInput.png" | prepend: site.baseurl }}" style="height: 100%; width: 100%">

 Set the camera rate, camera location, width and height:
 <img src="{{ "/images/unity/SetCameraInput.png" | prepend: site.baseurl }}" style="height: 100%; width: 100%">

-Affdex performs best using a resolution ratio of 4:3 (ie: 320x240, 640x480, 800x600, 1024x768, etc) and a sample rate from 5 to 20.
-You can reduce CPU usage by lowering the resolution and sample rate.
+Affdex performs best using a resolution ratio of 4:3 (ie: 320x240, 640x480, 800x600, 1024x768, etc).

 To create your own script for getting images take a look at the <code>Frame</code> data structure below.
 You can also see Affectiva's <code>CameraInput</code> script in the asset.

-##### Changing the Camera
+#### Changing the Camera
 If the player has multiple webcams you may want them to have the option of selecting the webcam.
 The webcam name can be passed to CameraInput.SelectCamera as the second argument.
 You can get a list of connected webcams using the [example code from Unity](http://docs.unity3d.com/ScriptReference/WebCamTexture-devices.html).
 Once you have a specific webcam to use you can add code similar to the following to one of your scripts:

 ```csharp